 Ryder Cup and Solheim Cup 2023: When do the Team Europe and Team USA line-ups get confirmed?

-Team USA's Solheim Cup team to be finalised on Monday and the Ryder Cup team a day later; Team Europe's automatic spots to be finalised on Sunday ahead of captain Luke Donald naming his six picks on Monday September 4; Watch all the announcements live on Sky Sports Golf
+Team USA's Solheim Cup team was finalised on Monday, Ryder Cup team will be completed on Tuesday; Team Europe's automatic spots to be set on Sunday ahead of captain Luke Donald naming his six picks on Monday September 4; Watch all the announcements live on Sky Sports Golf

 The Solheim Cup and Ryder Cup take place over successive weeks for the first time this September, with the full line-ups for Team Europe and Team USA set to be confirmed over the coming days live on Sky Sports.